digitalfrost/bleach-calculator/README.md

 Works out either:

-  - original volume
+  - initial volume
-  - original concentration
+  - initial concentration
   - final volume
   - or final concentration

 given the other three characteristics of the bleach solution.

-Original concentration is in ???  --> Grams of chloride per litres Final concentration is in g / litres
+Initial concentration is in ???  --> Grams of chloride per litres Final concentration is in g / litres ???
 ### Install

 Install via npm